roskamsh/ChIP-seq-pipeline/README.md

 $ git clone https://github.com/ohsu-cedar-comp-hub/ChIP-seq-pipeline.git
 ```

-Create a `samples/raw` directory, a `logs` directory and a `data` directory (if they do not exist) in your `wdir()`.
+Create a `samples/cases` & `samples/controls` directory, a `logs` directory and a `data` directory (if they do not exist) in your `wdir()`.

 ```
 $ mkdir logs
 $ mkdir data
 $ mkdir samples
+$ mkdir samples/cases
-$ mkdir samples/raw
+$ mkdir samples/controls
 ```

-Symbollically link the fastq files of your samples to the `wdir/samples/raw` directory using a bash script loop in your terminal.
+Symbollically link the fastq files of your samples to the `wdir/samples/cases` directory using a bash script loop in your terminal.

 * For PE data:
 ```
-$ cd samples/raw
+$ cd samples/cases
 $ ls -1 /path/to/data/LIB*R1*gz | while read gz; do
     R1=$( basename $gz | cut -d _ -f 2 | awk '{print $1"_R1.fastq.gz"}' )
     R2=$( basename $gz | cut -d _ -f 2 | awk '{print $1"_R2.fastq.gz"}' )